DMTF/Redfish-Tools/csdl-to-json-convertor/README.md

 ## Example

-To run the converter, navigate to the `Redfish-Tools/csdl-to-json-convertor` directory and use Python to run `csdl-to-json.py`:
+To run the converter, navigate to the `Redfish-Tools/csdl-to-json-convertor` directory and use Python to run `csdl-to-json.py`.
+This example command converts the CSDL metadata files in the `Redfish/metadata` input directory to JSON Schema files in the `/Redfish/json-schema` output directory and reads the configuration keys in the `dmtf-config.json` configuration file to configure the generated JSON Schema files:

 ```zsh
 % cd Redfish-Tools/csdl-to-json-convertor
 % python3 csdl-to-json.py --input ../../Redfish/metadata --output ../../Redfish/json-schema/ --config dmtf-config.json
 ```

-This example command converts the CSDL metadata files in the `Redfish/metadata` input directory to JSON Schema files in the `/Redfish/json-schema` output directory.

-To configure the generated JSON Schema files, the converter reads the configuration keys in the `dmtf-config.json` configuration file.

 ## Processing